 It was the evidence of accused he was not aware the deceased was burnt by the fire.
-DW2 in his evidence said he was able to tell the deceased had got burnt only after he had touched her hair.
+DW2 in his evidence said he was to tell the deceased had got burnt only after he had touched her hair.

 Accused testified he had thought the deceased had spent a night in the neighbourhood at the home of DW3.
 Those who had answered the alarm at his home had advised him to go away from the scene and rest.
 He had first gone to the shop of DW2 and later to PW6's home, where he spent the night.
-Next morning at 6.00 Am., he had visited the scene in the company of PW6.
-When he was on the way to check on the deceased at the hospital he was warned by a boda-boda operator against proceeding there because relatives of the deceased suspected he was responsible for starting the fire and had vowed to deal with him.
-When he visited his sister, DW5, she gave a similar story and advised him to go away because relatives of the deceased and Police were looking for him.
+Next morning at 6.00 a.m. he had visited the scene in the company of PW6.
+When he was on the way to check on the deceased at the hospital he was warned by a boda boda operator against proceeding there be relatives of the deceased suspected he was responsible for starting the fire and had vowed to deal with him.
+When he visited his sister, DW5, she gave a similar story and advised him to go away because relatives of the deceased and police were looking for him.
 DW5 had advised accused that he could return after tempers of the relatives of the deceased had cooled down.
-It was the evidence of accused that he had a wound on his leg at the time and he feared being arrested when his leg needed proper care and treatment.
-He testified further that that was the reason he had gone to the family farm at Kiboga where he was eventually arrested.
-The conduct of the accused might appear bizarre and cock-eyed but it adds no value to allegation of his being a participant in the alleged offence.
+It was the evidence of accused that he had a wound on his leg at the time and he feared being arrested.
+The conduct of the accused might appear bizarre and cockeyed but it adds no value to allegation of his being a participant in the alleged offence.

 I must relate to the evidence of PW5 who testified that he recorded a statement from the deceased on 30th December 2002.
 A document was received as Exhibit P.4 supposedly recorded on 30th December 2002.
 However that document was allegedly a reproduction of the original one of 30th December 2002.
 The original document was not produced before court nor was an explanation given regarding the whereabouts of it.
 I find that Exhibit of no value for the resolution of this case.
-Even if I were wrong in reaching this conclusion, the contents of the document are a rehearsal of what PW2 said in her testimony and similarly there would be need for some independent supporting evidence of the allegations before I could convict on such.
+Even is I were wrong in reaching this conclusion and similarly there would be need for some independent supporting evidence of the allegations before I could convict on such.

-All in all I do not find evidence of accused's participation in the crime.
+All in all I do find evidence of accused's participation in the crime.